 This website and associated online spaces are intended to facilitate communications about conservation in the Bay of Bengal region and beyond.

 I’m Md Kutub Uddin, popularly know by my pen-name ‘Mohammad ARJU’ in Bangladesh; I’m a conservationist, communicator, and social entrepreneur.
 I was born and raised on the Island of Bhola at the convergence of the Bay of Bengal and the Ganges-Meghna-Brahmaputra rivers.
 I’ve studied business and law and worked for seven years with mainstream media as an editor.
 Since 2013, I am working in conservation; mostly involved in field investigations about NRM policy implications, participatory learning for more inclusive conservation, strategic communications, and youth training.
-In recent years, I’ve been conducting a number of participatory learning assignments with local communities on human dimensions of conservation governance in Bangladesh supported by different development agencies.

 Facilitator (Participatory Learning & Action), VOICE

 As a consultant, I work for VOICE’s Climate and Conservation Programs, and Communication and Media Programs as a consultant.
 VOICE is a member of the Association of Progressive Communications (APC), the International Food Security Network, and also accredited with the International Telecommunication Union (ITU).